ikoniqoz/nitrodocs/content/field-types/file.md

  <tbody>
   <tr>
    <td>Upload Folder</td>
-   <td>Interfaces with the PyroCMS files module.
+   <td>Interfaces with the NitroCMS files module.
 Create an upload folder in the files module and select it here.</td>
   </tr>
   <tr>
    <td>Allowed Types</td>